-Major Non-conformances are audit findings where either there is a failure to conform with one or more requirements of the Standard, FMS Scheme or your own requirements.
+Major Non-conformances are audit findings where either there is a failure to conform with a requirement of the Standard, the FMS Scheme or your own system requirements.
 This may include any situation where there is significant doubt regarding the ability of your organisation's forest management system to conform with the requirements.

-Where a non-conformance is identified during an audit, the details will be provided in the Assessment Report, and you will be required to submit an action plan via the Connect Portal within a specified timeframe (usually 14 days from receipt of the report).
+Where a non-conformance is identified during an audit, the details will be provided in the Assessment Report, and you will be required to submit an action plan via the BSI Connect Portal within a specified timeframe (usually 14 days from receipt of the report).
 BSI will review the action plan to verify that it has:

-- Correctly determined the root cause of the non-conformance; - Specified any immediate corrective measures;
+Correctly determined the root cause of the non-conformance;